 - Submit completed envelope to ASC staff member

 *If the test is for a student with a disability, and you are unsure of their accommodations, please ask.
-The Academic Support Center front desk staff may know, or will ask the OAS coordinator.
+The Academic Success Center front desk staff may know, or will ask the OAS coordinator.
 Remember, make-up test services are for special circumstances only!

 To Pick Up a Test

-Please remember to pick up any test(s) left in the Academic Support Center in a timely manner.
+Please remember to pick up any test(s) left in the Academic Success Center in a timely manner.
 Ask the ASC front desk staff for any tests you wish to retrieve.
 We will need the student's last name when you arrive for pickup.

 Please sign and date the faculty log when you pick up your test(s), both completed and incomplete.
 Please leave used envelopes with ASC staff so they may be reused.